District’s new police chief is rethinking unit focused on gun seizures

 Joseph Yarbough, staff attorney with the public defender’s office, added in the statement that police “view recovering guns as a numbers game” in which officers keep statistics as if keeping a scoreboard, and that their tactics “routinely result in cases being dismissed for constitutional violations or acquittals because jurors do not find the officers credible.”

 The Police Reform Commission, a group established by the D.C.
 Council to reimagine policing following the protests that started with the death of George Floyd in police custody in Minneapolis, is set to release its final report in April.
-It is expected to recommendpausing the gun task force and crime suppression teams until their tactics and effectiveness can be examined.
+It is expected to recommend pausing the gun task force and crime suppression teams until their tactics and effectiveness can be examined.

 When police — often four at a time in the Gun Recovery Unit — leap from unmarked cars to confront someone suspected of carrying a gun, it often leads to complaints of a “jump-out,” a practice of random stops D.C. police insist has long been retired as a tactic, in favor of more targeted stops based on evidence, tips and observations.